sebastian-mora/ruse_website/blogs/ecs-attack-methods/index.md

 If you get remote code execution in a container it won't get you much farther into AWS relative to exploiting SSRF.
 Of course, the benefit is that you will get control over the container filesystem but to go farther into AWS you will need to be able to escape the container.
 Let us say you were able to escape the container, then what?

-Once on the host you will be able to compromise other containers running or that will be run on that instance.
+Once on the host, you will be able to compromise other containers running or that will be run on that instance.
 This greatly increases your chances of gaining access to a container that has a permissive role attached to it.

 Here is a short demo of how something like this would look.
 Let's start at the point at which I have gained shell access to a container via an exploit of a running service.
-I notice that this container has the `docker.sock` mounted in `/var/run/docker.sock`.
+I noticed that this container has the `docker.sock` mounted in `/var/run/docker.sock`.
 Using the docker socket we can deploy a new privileged container to the host and mount the root file system.

 ![socket.png](https://cdn.ruse.tech/imgs/ecs-attack-methods/socket.png)